Meet The Band

 Gabriel Colby - Trombone

-Outside of these large ensembles, Gabriel plays in and manages two other groups.
-His brass quintet, C Street Brass performs classical, and pop favorites in recital halls and performing arts centers across the country.
-Beauty Slap, a genre-bending electronic funk band, comprised of a DJ, keyboards, and horns, tours nationally, and plays sold-out shows in and around Pittsburgh.
-Both groups have done residencies and given workshops at universities including, Carnegie Mellon University, University of South Carolina, San Francisco State University, California State University Stanislaus, and others.
+Gabriel's biggest passions are his work with C Street Brass and Beauty Slap, two self-founded groups that Gabriel plays in and manages.
+C Street Brass performs a wide variety of genres leaning on self-arranged material in recital halls and performing arts centers across the country.
+Beauty Slap, comprised of horns, keys, and electronics, is a “future-brass-thunder-funk” force of nature that tours nationally and plays sold-out shows in and around Pittsburgh.
+Both groups are focused on education and have given workshops at prestigious colleges such as Juilliard, Carnegie Mellon University, University of South Carolina, San Francisco State University, California State University Stanislaus, and others.
+Gabriel's passion for chamber music shines in his work with these groups and his dedication to educating the next generation of musicians.

 Jon Carroll- Horn